 THIS IS SIKDOPE

 Don’t sleep on Sikdope; he’ll make sure it costs you.
-The 27-year-old Polish beatsmith is a chameleon in the studio — proctoring vicious bass-house and radio-ready progressive cuts with futuristic trap sensibilities — and knack for keeping everyone guessing.
+The young Polish beatsmith is a chameleon in the studio — proctoring vicious bass-house and radio-ready progressive cuts with futuristic trap sensibilities — and knack for keeping everyone guessing.
 Sikdope’s brand of merciless festival ammunition eventually caught the ears, and co-sign, of Calvin Harris on his breakout hit, “Snakes,” essentially lighting a fuse that just continues to burn.
 Now the tenacious young producer has one hand gripping the wheel and a lead foot flooring the gas, steering the direction of electronic music’s most exciting new sounds.
 When he’s not canvasing clubs and festivals across the world, Sikdope is buried under headphones in the lab, tampering with dangerous new sonics.
 With a decade of classic training at one of Europe’s top production schools fueling his creative process, Sikdope always has an arsenal of new material at the ready, simultaneously pressing his punishing trap products to innovative new limits and helping pioneer a colossal bass-house swell.
 A growing legion of fans all over the world, from LA to Shanghai all believe “music is the cure,” and Sikdope consistently has the remedy.
 Having dominated festivals across four continents —from Belgium’s Tomorrowland to EDC Orlando’s Main Stage — with releases on Circus Records, Fly Eye, and Tiësto’s legendary Musical Freedom, Sikdope is positioned as one of today’s most explosive talents, and he’s dead set on taking over the game.